 Auction: 19003 - Orders, Decorations and Medals

 M.M.
-London Gazette 5 April 1945, the recommendation for an Immediate award states:
+London Gazette 26 October 1944.
+The original recommendation for an Immediate award - at one point upgraded to a D.C.M. - states:

 Subject to 20% VAT on Buyer’s Premium.
 For more information please view Terms and Conditions for Buyers.